Child pornography: Relation to child molestation

 Experts differ over any causal link between child pornography and child sexual abuse, with some experts saying that it increases the risk of child sexual abuse, and others saying that use of child pornography reduces the risk of offending.
 A 2008 American review of the use of Internet communication to lure children outlines the possible links to actual behaviour regarding the effects of Internet child pornography.

 According to one paper from the Mayo Clinic based on case reports of those under treatment, 30% to 80% of individuals who viewed child pornography and 76% of individuals who were arrested for Internet child pornography had molested a child.
-As the total number of those who view such images can not be ascertained, the ratio of passive viewing to molestation remains unknown.
+As the total number of those who view such images cannot be ascertained, the ratio of passive viewing to molestation remains unknown.
 The report also notes that it is difficult to define the progression from computerized child pornography to physical acts against children.
 Several professors of psychology state that memories of child abuse are maintained as long as visual records exist, are accessed, and are "exploited perversely."

 A study by Wolak, Finkelhor, and Mitchell states that:[R]ates of child sexual abuse have declined substantially since the mid-1990s, a time period that corresponds to the spread of CP online. ...
 The fact that this trend is revealed in multiple sources tends to undermine arguments that it is because of reduced reporting or changes in investigatory or statistical procedures. ...
 [T]o date, there has not been a spike in the rate of child sexual abuse that corresponds with the apparent expansion of online CP.